Ballona Creek: Recreation

+The Ballona Creek Bike Path, which extends almost 7 miles from National Boulevard in Culver City to Marina Del Rey, is a popular fitness track.
+Running along a combination of existing flood-control service roadways and purpose-built paths, it is a fully grade-separated trail, permitting cyclists to ride the entire length without signals or road crossings.
+However, the path is closed during major rainstorms, as portions running beneath bridges are often fully submerged when water levels are high.

 More than 30 species of fish are present in the Ballona Del Rey harbor and Ballona estuary.
-The Ballona Wetlands Land Trust offers a free, full-color, online booklet “A Guide to Fish Found in the Lower Ballona Creek and the Ballona Wetlands.”
+The Ballona Wetlands Land Trust offers a free, full-color, online booklet “A Guide to Fish Found in the Lower Ballona Creek and the Ballona Wetlands”.
 The Los Angeles Department of Beaches and Harbors permits licensed fishing at the north and south jetties; licenses can be purchased at nearby shops (West Marine, Marina Del Rey Sportfishing or Del Rey Landing).
 The Ballona Creek jetty is “a good spot for kelp bass, sand bass, and mackerel.”
+Due to the contaminated nature of the creek ecosystem, warnings are often posted of species of fish which are unsafe for human consumption.

 In 1950, an upstream reservoir was being drained by Los Angeles, and “Bass and blue gill, stocked in the reservoir, ran down storm drains and into Ballona Creek.”
 The Culver City Chamber of Commerce and Hughes Aircraft Rod & Gun Club erected a temporary dam to trap the fish and threw a fishing contest for local kids.
 (No adults allowed.)